 12.3.
 Compensation of damages for civil liability

-If the passenger, while on or off the vehicles of Busitalia (or Subsidiary), suffers personal injury as a result of an accident that is related to the service, Busitalia (or Subsidiary) shall be liable for it unless it proves that the accident occurred for reasons not attributable to it.
+If the passenger, while on one of Busitalia’s vehicles (or one of its Subsidiaries’) or while getting on/off them, suffers personal injury as a result of an accident that is related to the service, Busitalia (or its Subsidiary) shall be liable for it unless it proves that the accident occurred for reasons not attributable to it.

 Objects and animals admitted for transport remain within the sole custody of the traveller.
-Busitalia (or Subsidiary) shall be liable in the event of total or partial loss or damage during travel as a result of an accident if the consequences of the accident are the responsibility of Busitalia (or Subsidiary), or if the loss or damage is the fault of the Company.
+Busitalia (or its subsidiary) shall be liable in the event of total or partial loss or damage during travel as a result of an accident if the consequences of the accident are the responsibility of Busitalia (or its subsidiary), or if the loss or damage is the fault of the Company.

-In the event of total or partial loss of or damage to mobility equipment or other specific equipment for people with disabilities and/or reduced mobility or of injury to assistance dogs used by people with disabilities and/or reduced mobility, which is attributable to the liability of the Company, Busitalia (or Subsidiary) shall provide compensation, which includes:
+In the event of total or partial loss of or damage to mobility equipment or other specific equipment for people with a disability or persons with reduced mobility or of injury to support dogs used by a person with a disability or reduced mobility, attributable to the Company, it shall provide compensation, which includes:

 The Company provides insurance cover for the users of its services in cases of: